mitranim/posterus/readme.md

 #### `future.deinit()`

 Attempts to stop pending work.
-This has changed dramatically in `0.3.0`.
-Now, "cancelation" is defined like this:
+Posterus defines cancelation as "settling with an error", with some nuances:

-  * settle the future and its children with an error
+  * upstream predecessors are deinited synchronously
-  * synchronously deinit the parent future, if any (recursive)
+  * downstream successors receive the deinit error asynchronously

 As a consequence, cancelation propagates to child futures like a normal error, and can be caught and handled.

-Posterus doesn't outright "cancel" any callbacks.
+Posterus doesn't cancel any callbacks.
 You can always count on your code to be called.
-Instead, deinit reroutes the code into the "error" path, both downstream and upstream, triggering it synchronously on the upstream side to ensure immediate cleanup.
+Instead, deinit reroutes the code into the "error" path, both downstream and upstream, triggering it synchronously on the upstream side to allow for immediate cleanup.

 ```js
 // upstream cancelation